 Testing

-• Campers are required to bring a minimum of four rapid antigen tests per person.
+• Required: bring a minimum of four rapid antigen tests per person to camp

-• Campers may have to self-test with a rapid antigen test upon arrival at camp and during the session as directed by the CDSS staff.
+• Campers must self-test with a rapid antigen test upon arrival at camp and during the session as directed by the CDSS staff.

 Masking